 Why then specifically Growth Hacking?

-In itself, it is not that it is miraculous, but it is true that it has a whole series of advantages: it is a targeted investment and allows you to grow quickly, even if you have a limited budget.
+In itself, it is not that it is miraculous, but it is true that it has a whole range of advantages: it is a targeted investment and allows you to grow quickly, even if you have a limited budget.

 As always, however, what matters is taking the right steps.